 That strategy yields another important potential benefit too: It may enable you to delay claiming Social Security beyond your full retirement age, which permanently increases the size of your monthly benefit.
 (Learn more: Filing for Social Security retirement benefits)

 Another way to potentially offset a future tax bump when RMDs kick in is to convert a portion of your tax-deferred accounts to a Roth IRA early in retirement when your tax rate may be lowest.
 While income limits exist for Roth IRA contributions, there are no income limits for conversions.3

 Be aware that when you convert to a Roth IRA, you will owe taxes upfront on the amount you distribute from your tax-deferred account (contributions and earnings), which can amount to a sizable bill.
 The earnings in a Roth IRA going forward, however, will grow tax free, and your account will not be subject to RMDs, so it can continue to potentially deliver returns for longer.
 From an estate planning perspective, Roth IRAs can also be potentially passed along to your heirs.

-Such moves, however, may not be appropriate for everyone.
+These various options, however, may not be appropriate for everyone.
 It is important to consult a tax advisor or financial professional to help weigh the pros and cons of any strategy that could affect your financial security.

 Taking your RMD

 How you use your RMDs is up to you.
 You can spend it on current living expenses, save it, invest those dollars to chase potential stock market returns, pass it along to your heirs, or treat your family to an all-expenses paid vacation.

 If you have enough savings that you truly don’t need your RMD to pay for living expenses, you might also consider donating all or part of your distribution to a favorite charity.
 The government allows taxpayers to gift up to $100,000 from their IRAs to a qualified charity tax free each year.4 The donation goes to a good cause, and the RMD does not get included in your taxable income.